UniversalDependencies/UD_Makurap-TuDeT/README.md

 ![TuLeD](not-to-release/mapNimu2.png)
 # Summary

-UD_Makurap-TuDeT is a collection of annotated texts in Makuráp.
+UD_Makuráp-TuDeT is a collection of annotated texts in Makuráp.
 Together with [UD_Akuntsu-TuDeT](https://github.com/UniversalDependencies/UD_Akuntsu-TuDeT) and UD_Munduruku-TuDeT, UD_Makuráp-TuDeT is part of the [TuLaR](https://tular.org).
 The treebank is ongoing work and is constantly being updated.

 # Introduction

-UD_Makurap-TuDeT is a collection of annotated texts in Makurap.
-Together with [UD_Akuntsu-TuDeT](https://github.com/UniversalDependencies/UD_Akuntsu-TuDeT) and [UD_Munduruku-TuDeT](https://github.com/UniversalDependencies/UD_Munduruku-TuDeT), UD_Tupinamba-TuDeT is part of Tupían Language Resources [TuLaR](https://tular.org).
+UD_Makuráp-TuDeT is a collection of annotated texts in Makuráp.
+Together with [UD_Akuntsu-TuDeT](https://github.com/UniversalDependencies/UD_Akuntsu-TuDeT) and [UD_Munduruku-TuDeT](https://github.com/UniversalDependencies/UD_Munduruku-TuDeT), UD_Makuráp-TuDeT is part of Tupían Language Resources [TuLaR](https://tular.org).
 The sentences are being annotated by Carolina Aragon and Fabrício Ferraz Gerardi .

 ## Text sources